relaycorp/veraid-authority-js/README.md

 }
 ```

+An error will be thrown if the command failed for whatever reason.

 For detailed documentation on all the commands we support, please refer to the API documentation of this library.

 ## API Documentation